Hairy Black holes in General Minimal Massive Gravity: Rotating black hole

 and $\eta=\sqrt{1-a^2/l^2}$ and $a$ is the rotation parameter, which was found as a solution of NMG in \cite{Oliva:2009ip}.
 When $a = 0$, the metric reduces to the static hairy black hole (\ref{eqmetric}), while for $b = 0$ it reduces to the stationary BTZ black hole.
 For certain range of the parameters $\mathcal{M}$ and $b$ the solution describes a black hole, with horizons located at ($F(r)=0$)

 Provided the equations (\ref{eqsp}) are fulfilled, the metric (\ref{eqrot}) is a solution for GMMG.\\ Following the method considered in Section II, we obtain the conserved charges of the rotating black hole.
-From (\ref{eqrot}), the dreibein components are
+For the Killing vector $\partial_{t}$ one can obtain the mass as follows (see appendix \ref{app02})